 401(k) Rollover in St. Clair County, IL.
-Changing jobs or careers is the start of a brand new, exciting chapter in your life.
-However, many St. Clair County, IL residents wonder what the best options are for their 401(k) with their previous employer.
+Starting a new job is an exciting time that can present you with new challenges and opportunities.
+However, it’s often difficult for St. Clair County, IL residents to know what to do with their 401(k) with their previous employer.
 Managing multiple retirement savings accounts can be complex and a pain in the neck.

 401(k) Rollover in St. Clair County,IL

 There are several options for handling your 401(k) rollover in St. Clair County, IL, and oftentimes it takes sound financial planning and advising to know which option is best for you.
 Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
-This means our only concern is making sure your financial future and planning needs are met.
+This means we work in your best interest to make sure your money is working for you as you want it to.
 Our business is built on trust and your confidence that we’ll do what’s best for you.
-We offer objective, expert advice, and will never try to convince you of something we don’t believe in ourselves.
+We offer unbiased, expert advice, and will never try to convince you of something we don’t believe in ourselves.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in St. Clair County, IL.

 1. Keep your 401(k) with your former employer.

-If you have over $5,000 invested in your 401(k), many St. Clair County, IL companies allow you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), most, but not all, St. Clair County, IL companies permit you to keep your accrued savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many employees in St. Clair County, IL already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
-In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
+Many residents of St. Clair County, IL already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, per federal law, 401(k)s are generally protected against claims by creditors.
-If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to move the funds whenever you’d like.
+Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to roll over the funds any time you’d like.

 However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an effect on your retirement planning.
-After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
+After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
 It can also be complicated to manage several different retirement plans.
 Withdrawal options can be limited and have large federal withholding requirements.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you choose whether you should stay with your old 401(k) or not.
+Correct Capital can help you understand if sticking with your old 401(k) is right for you.

 2. Roll over your 401(k) to your new employer.

-If your new job in St. Clair County, IL also offers a 401(k), most employers will permit you to roll over your 401(k) funds to their plan.
-This might be the best option if you prefer the new plan’s options to your previous plan’s, including lower fees, better investment options, opportunities, guidance, or loan options.
+If your new job in St. Clair County, IL also offers a 401(k), most employers will let you roll over your 401(k) funds to their plan.
+This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, advice, or loan options.
 Also, required minimum distributions may be delayed even after you turn 72 if you are still working.

 If the benefits with your previous 401(k) included company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
 The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
 A trustworthy financial advisor will help you decide if you should stick with your previous plan or roll over your 401(k) to your new employer.